iotaledger/goshimmer/docs/tutorials/manual_peering.md

  "manualPeering": {
    "knownPeers": [
      {
-       "publicKey": "<public key of the other peer>", "ip": "<IP address of the other peer>", "services": {
-         "peering":{
-           "network":"TCP",
-           "port":14626 // autopeering port of the other peer.
+       "publicKey": "CHfU1NUf6ZvUKDQHTG2df53GR7CvuMFtyt7YymJ6DwS3", // Public key of the other peer.
-         },
-         "gossip": {
-           "network": "TCP",
-           "port": 14666 // gossip port of the other peer.
+       "address": "127.0.0.1:14666" // IP address of the other peer with its gossip port.
-         }
-       }
      }
    ]
  },